 From Harford Community College:

-The showcase drew businesses ranging from startups to large companies interested in tech transfer and/or collaborative projects.
+The showcase drew businesses ranging from startups to large companies interested in tech transfer, high quality colocation, and/or collaborative projects.
 Lively interaction took place between current and potential contractors with APG; science, technology and education officials; entrepreneurs; independent and academic researchers and inventors; and economic and workforce development professionals.

 Dr. Dennis Golladay, President of Harford Community College, delivered opening remarks.
 Timothy J. McNamara, Deputy to the Garrison Commander, gave the welcome and a BRAC update.
 The keynote speaker on Wednesday was Andre Gudger, Director, Office of Small Business Programs, Office of the Undersecretary of Defense (Acquisition, Technology & Logistics).
 Topics during the first day of the showcase included “What Should Industry Expect From Contracting at APG,” a small business panel discussion, and a garrison update.
 Information was also presented on Picerne Housing, Harford Business Innovation Center, and EUL/St. John Properties, Inc. followed by a large business support panel.
 MG Nick Justice, Commanding General, U.S. Army, Research, Development and Engineering Command, gave closing remarks.